xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-810.md

 ---
 **August 18th, 2021**

-As ever, we are so excited to announce Katalon Studio version 8.1.0 is now available for download from the [Katalon website](https://www.katalon.com/download/).
+We are excited to announce Katalon Studio version 8.1.0 is now available for download from the [Katalon website](https://www.katalon.com/download/).

+Version 8.1.0 is a major release packed with features and enhancements aimed to INSERT VALUE PROP/MAIN THEME HERE.
+We significantly improved the Retry Immediately mechanism to better detect and overcome test flakiness.
+To lower your testing environment costs, we've also introduced a new functionality: you can now configure a maximum number of test failures to automatically end poorly performing test executions early.

-Version 8.1.0 focused on improving the Retry Immediately mechanism and allowing users to stop execution based on the maximum number of test failures permitted in a single run.
-While the former assists users in overcoming test flakiness, the latter considerably reduces the time spent waiting for the entire execution to complete, resulting in lower testing environment costs.
-In addition, better experience in mobile testing and Azure DevOps integration was worth the wait in this major release.
+Version 8.1.0 is a major release focused on improving the Retry Immediately mechanism and allowing users to stop execution based on the maximum number of test failures permitted in a single run.
+While the former assists users in detecting test flakiness, the latter considerably reduces the time spent waiting for the entire execution to complete, resulting in lower testing environment costs.
+We've also worked on a better experience in mobile testing, and enhanced integration with Azure DevOps.

-Along with the exciting news, there were a few tidbits and changes about macOS Big Sur's UI and other 3rd-party integration that you should check out.
+Along with these major changes, we've also made adjustments to our UI on macOS Big Sur, as well as to Report and 3rd-party integration that you should check out.
 See our [Release Notes](https://docs.katalon.com/katalon-studio/new/version-8x.html) for details on the modifications made to previous versions.
-Read on for the intriguing new features and improvements that we offered as below.
+Read on to find out more detailed information on the new features and improvements we've prepared for you.

 ## Tackling test flakiness with Effective Retry Immediately mechanism

 A flaky test is a test that occasionally fails but finally passes if you attempt it enough times.
 It lowers test confidence and, as a result, trust is eroded.
 It not only irritates stakeholders, developers, and testers but also causes everyone to question the process.
 As a consequence, flakiness becomes an outgoing problem that needs to be tackled.
 Addressing this issue requires testers and developers to identify which and why tests are flaky and then remedy them accordingly.

-As of being known, retrying a failed test is the first step to combat test flakiness since it will assist you in figuring out which test is problematic.
-Hence, in version 8.1.0, Katalon Studio applied new logic for *Retry Failed Executions Immediately Strateg*y and supports consolidating retried test case’s execution log and results into one report, which helps users easily detect flaky test cases at a glance.
+The first step to combat test flakiness is to identify it.
+In version 8.1.0, we've addressed this by applying a new logic to our *Retry Failed Executions Immediately* function.
+The changed function now consolidates retried test case execution logs into one report, so you can identify flaky tests at a glance.
 Wonder how it works?
 See [Retry Failed Execution Immediately](https://docs.katalon.com/katalon-studio/docs/test-suite.html#retry-failed-executions-immediately).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/Gif.gif" width=90% alt="how retry immeidately works gif">

 ## Terminating Execution Conditionally

-Many users believe in a fail-fast system while running tests - the shorter the feedback loop they get, the faster they move forward.
-Suppose a team uses cloud devices, computers, or cloud services, which costs dollars every minute.
-This practice helps detect test environment issues faster then saves test-related services, infrastructure, and also time and money.
+Many users believe in a fail-fast system while running tests.
+In other words, the shorter your feedback loop, the faster you move forward.
+Furthermore, if your team uses cloud devices, computers, or cloud services, test run times have a clear cost.
+Cutting test runs short when a significant number of tests fail, and detecting test environment issues early can mean a lot of saved time and money.

-Specifically, when a set of tests is mature, it takes hours to finish execution.
-But once a significant number of tests fail, they may fail for the exact cause.
-Possibly, the failures are related to test configuration, setup, infrastructure, or network.
-In this case, spending hours to finish the execution is not a wise choice as the root cause is already sufficient to take action.
+This is especially true with a mature set of tests, which can take hours to execute to completion.
+By creating a condition to automatically end tests early when a high number of tests fail, you can eliminate failures with a clear root cause, such as failures related to test configuration, setup, infrastructure, or network, without the wasted hours... and potential frustration.

+> **Note**
+>
+> For individuals who don't want to miss any issues discovered in a single run, this feature may not be compelling.
+It hinders the test execution from identifying more issues.

+We are happy to announce you can kiss those hours of wasted waiting goodbye.
 From version 8.1.0 onwards, Katalon Studio introduced the utility to terminate execution conditionally by defining the failures threshold via the command line.
-This feature kisses hours of wasted waiting goodbye.
 See [Terminate Execution Conditionally](https://docs.katalon.com/katalon-studio/docs/terminate-execution-conditionally.html) for more details.

 **Configure in Command Builder**